kristinemlarson/gnssrefl/tests/use_cases/use_sc02.md

 <img src="raw_sc02.png"	width=600>

 The output is stored in a plain text or csv file.
 This code will also apply the RH dot correction.
 Outliers are identified and removed and these new solutions are also written to a file in either plain text or csv format.
 Below are shown the initial solutions with a spline fit and outliers identified.

 <img src="sc02-outliers.png" width=600>

-Residuals with and without RHdot correction:
+Residuals to the spline fit with and without a RHdot correction:

 <img src="sc02-rhdot.png" width=600>

-The spline fit is used to calculate a velocity solution for the RH dot correction and to identify outliers.

 A summary of the number of satellite arcs that are available: